Mitchell P. Rales, President

-David M. Rubenstein is a Washington, DC, philanthropist and co-executive chairman of The Carlyle Group, a global alternative asset manager, which he cofounded in 1987.
+David M. Rubenstein is a Washington, DC philanthropist and Co-Founder and Co-Chairman of The Carlyle Group, a global alternative asset manager, which he cofounded in 1987.
 He has been involved with the National Gallery of Art since 1999 when he was a patron member of the National Gallery of Art Circle through 2003.
 In 2005 Rubenstein made a substantial gift toward scholarly publications and curatorial fellowships.
 Rubenstein has been on the National Gallery of Art Board of Trustees since 2015 and served as a member of the Trustees' Council from 2005 to 2010.
-In 2012 Rubenstein generously donated $10 million towards the expansion of the Gallery's East Building.
+In 2012 Rubenstein generously donated $10 million towards the expansion of the National Gallery's East Building.

 Credit: Simon Leuthi

 Darren Walker is president of the Ford Foundation, a $13-billion international social justice philanthropy.
 He is cofounder and chair of the U.S. Impact Investing Alliance and cochair of the President's Council on Disability Inclusion in Philanthropy.
 Before joining Ford, Darren was vice president at the Rockefeller Foundation, overseeing global and domestic programs.
 In the 1990s he was COO of the Abyssinian Development Corporation, Harlem's largest community development organization.
 He joined the National Gallery’s Board of Trustees in 2019.

 The board of trustees appoints the National Gallery of Art director and executive officers, who manage the day-to-day operations of the museum.